-F Statement of Patie ent Preferences for Other Medica Ily-Indicated Treatments INTUBATION AND VENTILATION Mark one circle 🗲 Refer to Section B on Page 1 O Use intubation and ventilation as marked in Section B, but short term only O Undecided O Did not discuss ION (e.g. Continuous Positive Airway Pres Mark one circle 🗲 Refer to Section B on Page 1 O Use non-invasive ventilation as marked in Section B, but short term only O Undecided O Did not discuss DIALYSIS O No dialysis O Use dialysis O Undecided Mark one circle -> - · · · · · · · · · · · · · · · · · · · O Use dialysis, but short term only O Did not discuss ARTIFICIAL NUTRITION • • • Mark one circle 🗲 O No artificial nutrition O Use artificial nutrition O Undecided • O Use artificial nutrition, but short term only O Did not discuss ARTIFICIAL HYDRATION Mark one circle 🗲 O No artificial hydration O Use artificial hydration O Undecided • ···· ······························· O Use artificial hydration, but short term only O Did not discuss Other treatment preferences sp ecific to the patient's medical condition and care PATIENT Mark one circle below to it ndicate who is signing Section G: or patient's ••• arent/Guardian of minor representative v signature s form was signed of patient's own free will and refle er.
-Signature by the patient's representative (indicat G his/her assessment of the patien nt's wishes and goals of care, or if those wishes are unknown, his/her assessment of the Required patient's best interests.
+STATEMENT OF PATIENT PREFERENCES FOR OTHER MEDIO CALLY INDICATED TREATMENTS F INTUBATION AND VENTILATION Mark one circle 🗲 O Refer to Section B on Page 1 O Use intubation and ventilation as mark Section B, but short term only ed in O Undecided O Did not discuss NON-INVASIVE VENTILATION (e.g., Continuous Positive Airway Pressure - CPAP) Mark one circle 🗲 O Refer to Section B on Page 1 O Use non-invasive ventilation as marked Section B, but short term only t in O Undecided O Did not discuss DIALYSIS Mark one circle 🗲 O No dialysis O Use dialysis O Use dialysis, but short term only O Undecided O Did not discuss ARTIFICIAL NUTRITION Mark one circle → O No artificial nutrition O Use artificial nutrition O Use artificial nutrition, but short term o O Undecided O Did not discuss ARTIFICIAL HYDRATION Mark one circle $ ightarrow$ O No artificial hydration O Use artificial hydration O Use artificial hydration, but short term O Undecided only O Did not discuss Other treatment preferences spe cific to the patient's medical condition and care: PATIENT or patient's representative signature G Required Mark one circle below to indicate who is signing Section G: O Patient O Health Care Agent O Guardian O Parent/Guardian of minor Signature of patient confirms this form was signed of patient's own free will and reflects their wishes and goals of care as expressed to the Section H signer.
+Signature by the patient's representative (indicated above) confirms that this form reflects their assessment of the patient's wishes and goals of care, or if those wishes are unknown, their assessment of the patient's best interests.
 A guardian can sign only to the extent permitted by MA law.
-Consult legal counsel with nogun ou questions about a guardian's aumonty.
-Mark one circle and Signature of Patient (or Person Representing the Patient) Date of Signature fill in every line for valid Page 2. Ĵ Legible Printed Name of Signer Telephone Number of Signer CLINICIAN Signature of physician, nurse p practitioner or physician assistant confirms that thi s form accurately reflects his/her signature discussion(s) with the signer in Section G. н Signature of Physician Nurse P Practitioner, or Physician Assistant Date and Time of Signature Required orginature of r hysician, hurse r raditioner, or r hysician Assistant Date and Time of Orginature Fill in every line for valid Page 2.
-Legible Printed Name of Signer Telephone Number of Signer → Any change to the form.
-If no → Re-discuss the level of care, o → The patient or isted in A, B and C and honor prefe this form requires the form to be vo new form is completed, no limitatio patient's goals for care and treatmer r if preferences change.
-Revise the health care agent (if the patient lack Al Instructions For Health Care Professional erences listed in F until there is an opportunity for a clin bided and a new form to be signed.
-To void the form, w ans on treatment are documented and full treatment may ent preferences as clinically appropriate to disease pro- e form when needed to accurately reflect treatment pre (s capacity), guardian, or parent/guardian of a minor dically-indicated treatment.
-A guardian can sign on ician to review as described below. rite VOID in large letters across both sides of ny be provided. gression, at transfer to a new care setting or ferences. can revoke the MOLST form at any time
+Consult legal counsel with questions about a guardian's authority.
+X Mark one circle and fill in every line for cle and Signature of Patient (or Person Representing the Patient) Date of Signature Date of Signature valid Page 2.
+X Legible Printed Name of Sign er Telephone Number of Signer CLINICIAN signature Signature of physician, nurse p discussion(s) with the signer in actitioner or physician assistant confirms Section G. that this form accurately reflects their н X Signature of Physician, Nurse Practitioner or Physician Assistant Date and Time of Signature Required ····· Fill in every line for valid Page 2.
+X Legible Printed Name of Sign er Telephone Number of Signer → Follow orders listed in A, B and C and honor preferences listed in F until there is an opportunity for a clinician to review as described below. → Any change to this form requires the form to be voided and a new form to be signed.
+To void the form, write VOID in large letters across both sides of the form.
+If no new form is completed, no limitations on treatment are documented and full treatment may be provided. → Re-discuss the patient's goals for care and treatment preferences as clinically appropriate to disease progression, at transfer to a new care setting or level of care, or if preferences change.
+Revise the form when needed to accurately reflect treatment preferences. → The patient or health care agent (if the patient lacks capacity), guardian, or parent/guardian of a minor can revoke the MOLST form at any time and/or request and receive previously refused medically indicated treatment.
+A guardian can sign only to the extent • h questions about a guardian's authority